rudmer/pdi-aws/documentation/aws-s3-vfs-driver.md

 accessKeyId | an explicit reference to the S3 access key | N/A
 secretAccessKey | an explicit reference to the S3 secret key | N/A
 encryptionMethod | One of: NONE, CLIENT_SIDE, SERVER_SIDE | NONE
-kms.keyAlias | the name of an AWS KMS key to use for encryption | N/A
+kmsKeyAlias | the name of an AWS KMS key to use for encryption | N/A

 #### Using the filesystem options via PDI